kostaskaragiorgos/Travelling-salesman-problem/TSP GENERATOR/doc/documentation.md

 <p><img src ="doc images/File menu/main.png" title= "Main"/> </p>

-if you enter a number of nodes lower than 4 or no number at all a error window pops up
+if you enter a number of nodes lower than 4 or no number at all an error window pops up

 <p><img src="doc images/File menu/value error.png" title="Input Number Error"/></p>